 Since then the popularity of the Redgrave has continued to grow.
 Today, as well as continuing to host some of the same amateur dramatics groups that first visited the theatre back in the 70's, the theatre plays host to a variety of professional touring companies, comedians, film societies, music concerts and dance pieces.

 In the past, the choir have used St George’s as the venue for their summer concert for many years because of its wonderful acoustics and atmosphere.
 The event has always been a celebration and is supported by an appreciative audience of all ages.
 St George's is closed this year for refurbishment.

 Choir Convention at St George's

 In Spring every year, People of Note take part in one of the South West Community Choirs conventions.
-These are organised by Nick Petts, who co-founded People of Note choir back in 2000 with Nickomo, and co-led it with him until Autumn 2009.
+These are founded by Nick Petts, who also co-founded People of Note choir back in 2000 with Nickomo, and co-led it with him until Autumn 2009.

-At the Choir Convention, St George’s is filled with singers from Natural Voice Choirs like People of Note.
+At the Choir Convention, St George’s is filled with singers from community choirs like People of Note.
 The afternoon is spent singing together and in the evening there is a concert in which the choirs perform to each other.